PurdueCAM2Project/HELPSweb/source/currentmember.rst

 Distinguish "Solving a Problem" from "Fixing a Solution"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Too often, peoplare a confused between "solving a problem" and "fixing
+Too often, people are confused between "solving a problem" and "fixing
 a solution".
 Here are two examples explaining the differences.

 Imagine that you are going to take a vacation and a friend will take